 When utterances not trained for an intent to receive a negative confidence score for the intent, they fall into its True Negative quadrant.
 This quadrant represents a favorable outcome as the utterance is not supposed to match with the intent.
 The lower the utterance on the quadrant’s scale, the higher the chances of it staying afar from the intent.
 All the utterances trained for a particular task should ideally fall into the True Negative quadrants of the other tasks.

 When utterances that are not trained for an intent receive a positive confidence score for the intent, they fall into its False Positive quadrant.
 This quadrant represents an unfavorable outcome.
 For such outcomes, the utterance, the intended task, and the incorrectly matching task may have to be trained for optimum results.

 False Negative Quadrant

-Note: Make sure to click the train button after making any changes to your bot to reflect them in the ML Model Graph.
+Note: Make sure to click the train button after making any changes to your assistant to reflect them in the ML Model Graph.